Brittney Griner's trial resumes amid intensified diplomacy - NewsBreak

 If a conviction is a foregone conclusion, it would also potentially be a step forward.
 Russian officials have said no release of Griner could occur until the judicial process is completed.

-However, a Washington attorney who formerly was resident legal advisor at the U.S. Embassy in Moscow said there is no formal requirement for a conviction before an exchange.
+However, a Washington attorney who formerly was legal adviser at the U.S. Embassy in Moscow said there is no formal requirement for a conviction before an exchange.

 He also said that, given the Biden administration's public commitment to securing the release of Whelan and Griner, Russia “may want to let this play out a little bit longer and try to extract more concessions.”